We Started By Making Space

 Removal: Full grown trees are too large to remove.
 A special gripping pry bar tool is used to rip out Norway Maple saplings up to 2 inches thick.
 We have removed over 200 saplings in this manner.

-Featured Native Plant: Chokeberry
+Featured Native Plant

 The name “chokeberry” comes from the extremely sour flavor of the berries.
-In spite of this, the birds eat them all summer and into the fall and winter, if they don’t migrate south.